-You will book your own air transportation arrangements and plan to arrive into the Tel Aviv-Ben Gurion (TLV) Airport on May15th.
+You will book your own air transportation arrangements and plan to arrive into the Tel Aviv-Ben Gurion (TLV) Airport on November 7th.

 After passing through customs and retrieving your luggage in baggage claim, you will board our transfer shuttle (if flying with the main group) or grab a taxi to our hotel.
 After you've checked in, we will have the pleasure of getting better acquainted with the others in our group over dinner in the hotel dining room.
 If you have time before dinner, you may want to take a walk down the beautiful boardwalk along the Mediterranean Sea to take in the sunset.

-3 nights at Leonardo Club Hotel, Banim 1, Tiberias, Israel
+3 nights at Nof Ginosar Hotel, Ginosar, Israel

 Before departing the Galilee we’ll visit the Yardenit, a baptismal site where you are welcome to declare or renew your faith in the waters of the Jordan River.
 We’ll then visit Bet Alpha, the remains of a 6th century synagogue at the foot of Mount Gilboa, followed by a tour of Bet She’an, site of spectacular archaeological excavations dating back to biblical times.
 We will then make the drive to the southern resort area along the Dead Sea, where you are welcome to enjoy some leisurely floating at the lowest place on earth.

 This morning we will visit Yad Vashem, a powerful and somber museum and memorial to the 6 million Jewish victims of the Holocaust.
-We will then visit Genesis Land, where we will mount camels to go and enjoy lunch with "Abraham" in a Bedouin tent overlooking the Judean Wilderness, followed by a visit to the Israel Museum, home a model of 1st century Jerusalem, the Dead Sea Scrolls, and other amazing historical artifacts dating back to the time of the Canaanites.
+After lunch, we will then visit the Israel Museum, home to a model of 1st century Jerusalem, the Dead Sea Scrolls, and other amazing historical artifacts dating back to the time of the Canaanites.